 Creates a climate that encourages learning, understanding, insight, and skills in the area of self and one's interactions with groups.
 Current therapeutic approaches in group services are explored.
 Approaches included one Psychoanalytic, Adlerian, Existential, Person-Centered, Gestalt, Rational Emotive Behavior Therapy, and Reality Therapy.
 The course provides for experiential awareness of group processes and promoting personal development.
+Prerequisite: None

+MHT2260 2 crs.
 Mental Health Practicum